 Review of lease management and lease accounting software solutions

-There are many lease management and accounting solutions on the market.
+There are many lease management and lease accounting solutions on the market.
 Reviewing these solutions against your requirements takes time.
 This process usually involves checking out websites, scheduling demos, getting stakeholders involved, undertaking evaluations, and making recommendations to your company's decision maker/budget holder.
 This can be a time-consuming task and shouldn’t be underestimated.

 Signing the contract